cassgvp/WIN-Open-Neuroimaging-Community/docs/open-leadership.md

 # What is "Open Leadership" and why is it relevant to this community?
 {: .fs-9 }

-Find out about the principles guiding this community effort {: .fs-6 .fw-300 }
+Find out about the principles guiding this project
+{: .fs-6 .fw-300 }

 ---